Turbo Takeaways

 The Commodity Supplemental Food Program (CSFP)

 The Commodity Supplemental Food Program (CSFP) is a senior food box program that helps older adults get access to nutritious food.
-These boxes include items like cheese, meat, vegetables, and fruit, to support overall well-being.
+These boxes include items such as cheese, meat, vegetables, and fruit to support overall well-being.

-These food boxes support participants to manage or avoid mental and physical health conditions that are often associated with nutrition deficiencies and food insecurity.
+These food boxes support participants by helping them manage or avoid mental and physical health conditions that are often associated with nutrition deficiencies and food insecurity.

 Medicare Food Assistance

-Traditional Medicare does not provide food assistance, but some Medicare Advantage plans include meal delivery or grocery allowances to eligible older adults.
+Traditional Medicare does not provide food assistance.
+Still, some Medicare Advantage plans include meal delivery or grocery allowances to eligible older adults.

 In addition to hospital, medical, and prescription drug benefits, some Medicare Advantage plans may offer food benefits.
 The benefits are mainly available to those with chronic conditions like diabetes, COPD, and heart disease.

-Qualifying participants can get a flex card for seniors for food.
+Qualifying participants can get a flex card for food.
 These prepaid debit cards can be used to cover the cost of food and medicine from eligible grocery stores.

 Other Types of Food Assistance